angt/secret/README.md

 Luckily, permutation-based cryptography has arrived and makes it possible to achieve this goal with very little code.
 In 2020, using a bloated library full of CVEs will not have been reasonable considering the major advances in this field.

-Only one cryptographic building blocks is used, the [Gimli](https://gimli.cr.yp.to/gimli-20170627.pdf) permutation.
+Only one cryptographic building block is used, the [Gimli](https://gimli.cr.yp.to/gimli-20170627.pdf) permutation.
 All cryptographic operations are derived from this permutation and implemented in the [libhydrogen](https://libhydrogen.org/) library.

 ## Build and install